nicbarker/clay/README.md

 **Rendering**

 Element is subject to [culling](#visibility-culling).
 Otherwise, a single `Clay_RenderCommand` with `commandType = CLAY_RENDER_COMMAND_TYPE_BORDER` representing the container will be created.
 Rendering of borders and rounded corners is left up to the user.
-See the provided [renderers]() for examples of how to draw borders using line and curve primitives.
+See the provided [Raylib Renderer](https://github.com/nicbarker/clay/tree/main/renderers/raylib) for examples of how to draw borders using line and curve primitives.

 ### CLAY_FLOATING_CONTAINER
 **Usage**